MBilalQureshi/html-css-project/README.md

 # Hot Bowl Cuisine
 This website is about cooking desi foods.
-One can learn cooking by watching the videos.
 It is based on a youtube cooking channel [Hot Bowl Cuisine](https://www.youtube.com/@hotbowlcuisine/featured).

-On home page website user can get the information related kitchen visiting hours, contact and address.
-There is also one video to tell the users how the food is prepared and made.
-On Our kitchen page user can see top 3 recipies, other user reviews and a text area to add own review.
-There is also a sign up page for users to get signed up.
+One can learn cooking by watching the videos that are linked with website.

+Food lovers are more than welcome to come and socialise even take part in upcoming cooking sessions or have a cup of coffee with chef.
+This website provides the information related kitchen visiting hours for those who wants to meet. contact and address information so that users can get in touch before visiting.

+There is weekly top 3 recipies for the website users.
+Users can submit their reviews based on their experince and obviously sign up.

 ## Fixes
 1. Hot bowl Cuisine logo link is not working and there is still a line under it.